loong8888/WAIR/README.md

 | ![](results/ADE20K_division_model_dataset_DMDM_14.gif) | ![](results/WireFrame_division_model_dataset_DMDM_15.gif)      |   ![](results/COCO_division_model_dataset_DMDM_11.gif)    |

 ### Test on real fisheye video dataset
 The real fisheye image has to be resized to 257x257 to match the input size of the network.
 But the distortion parameter $k$ estimated on this low-resolution image can be used to rectify the original high-resolution image with little more computation for the warp module.
 Here, we test the image at 256x256, 512x512, and 1024x1024.
-The warping time of the warp module is 1.2ms, 2.1ms, and 5.3ms respectively.
+The time cost of the warp module is 1.2ms, 2.1ms, and 5.3ms , respectively.

 |           |            AlfaA            |            LectureB            |            LibraryE            | Warping time (ms) |
 | :-------: | :-------------------------: | :----------------------------: | :----------------------------: | :---------------: |